conflabermits/Scripts/python/wordle/README.md

 * There are three expected types of letter inputs: misses, yellows, and greens.
   * Yellows and greens are location-specific.
-  * A letter can be a yellow AND a green.
+  * A letter, when specified more than once, can show up as multiple colors: a yellow AND a green; a yellow AND a miss; a green AND a miss.
-  * A yellow or green letter can show up more than once.
 * It would be cool if guesses were sorted by how many high-value or commonly-used letters they have.
+* Another cool feature would be "desired letters" (maybe could use a better name here).
+You could narrow the suggested guesses by asking the program to only include guesses that have certain letters.
 * For the sake of readability, the number of listed guesses should probably be limited to 10 or 20.
 * I'm planning to build this as a command line tool first.
 Building it as a web page, eventually, might be a nice way to break up the logic and the HTML design work.
   * I'm starting this in Python, but I really *really* don't want to mess with how to build and deploy something like this in Python.
 I might migrate it over to Go if that makes more sense as a server/page/program platform.